woernfl/cheatsheets/docs/http-codes.md

 `200 OK`

-!!! note ""
-    The request has succeeded.
+> The request has succeeded.

 `201 Created`

-!!! note ""
-    The request has succeeded and a new resource has been created as a result of it.
+> The request has succeeded and a new resource has been created as a result of it.

 `202 Accepted`